nodeshift/nodeshift/README.md

 supress INFO and TRACE lines from output logs.

 #### build.recreate
-Flag to recreate a buildConfig or Imagestream.
+Flag to recreate a BuildConfig or Imagestream.
 Defaults to false.
-Choices are "buildConfig", "imageStream", false, true
+Choices are "buildConfig", "imageStream", false, true.
+If true, both are re-created

 #### build.forcePull
 Flag to make your BuildConfig always pull a new image from dockerhub.
 Defaults to false